transeptorlabs/transeptor-bundler/README.md

 Options:
   -V, --version                  output the version number --unsafe                       UNSAFE mode: Enable no storage or opcode checks during userOp simulation.
 SAFE mode(default).
-  --tracerRpcUrl <string>        Enables native tracer for full vaildation during userOp simulation with prestateTracer native tracer on network provider. requires unsafe=false.
+  --tracerRpcUrl <string>        Enables native tracer for full validation during userOp simulation with prestateTracer native tracer on the network provider. requires unsafe=false.
-  --network <string>             Ethereum network provider. (default: "http://localhost:8545") --httpApi <string>             ERC4337 rpc method name spaces to enable. (default: "web3,eth") --port <number>                Bundler node listening port. (default: "4337") --numberOfSigners <number>     Number of signers HD paths to use from mnmonic (default: "3") --minBalance <string>          Maximum ETH balance need for signer address. (default: "1") --minStake <string>            Minimum stake a entity has to have to pass reputation system. (default: "1") --minUnstakeDelay <number>     Time paymaster has to wait to unlock the stake(seconds). (default: "0") --bundleSize <number>          Maximum number of pending mempool entities to start auto bundler. (default: "10") --maxBundleGas <number>        Max gas the bundler will use in transactions. (default: "5000000")
+  --network <string>             Ethereum network provider. (default: "http://localhost:8545") --httpApi <string>             ERC4337 rpc method namespaces to enable. (default: "web3,eth") --port <number>                Bundler node listening port. (default: "4337") --numberOfSigners <number>     Number of signers HD paths to use from mnemonic (default: "3") --minBalance <string>          Maximum ETH balance needed for signer address. (default: "1") --mistake <string>            Minimum stake an entity has to have to pass the reputation system. (default: "1") --minUnstakeDelay <number>     Time paymaster has to wait to unlock the stake(seconds). (default: "0") --bundleSize <number>          Maximum number of pending mempool entities to start auto bundler. (default: "10") --maxBundleGas <number>        Max gas the bundler will use in transactions. (default: "5000000")